 The learning rate parameter refers to the scale of the optimizer’s adjustment of the loss function.
 Depending on the optimizer in question, the learning rate may affect the optimizer’s overall performance accordingly, therefore, a conventional value of 0.01 was taken as our parameter value for the next stage of tests.[8]
 The number of hidden layers was left as its default value due to suffering performance with greater values as seen in Fig. 7, and our choice is supported by established literature.[9]

-Fig. 8: Batch Size vs. Accuracy[%]
+Figure.
+8: Batch Size vs. Accuracy[%]

-Lastly, a batch size was semi-arbitrarily chosen at a value of 64 due to the linear performance seen in Fig. 9.
+Lastly, a batch size was arbitrarily chosen at a value of 64 due to the linear performance (Explain more or better) seen in Fig. 8.
 This choice was given a caveat to be variable when utilizing the network on the Jetson in consideration of the mobile platform’s hardware constraints.

 Once the initial tuning of the parameters was completed, a second series of validation tests were run to tune the model further.
 These tests were done on a single platform containing a GTX 1070 utilizing CUDA architecture, 16GB of RAM, and an Intel i7 processor.
 The models utilized were constructed from the range of parameters taken from the independent validation tests and dependently varied.
 Added to these dependent validation tests was the consideration of the runtime as the chosen model resulting from the tests would be the model imported into the Jetson.

-Fig. 9: Runtime[s] vs. Accuracy[%]
+Figure.
+9: Runtime[s] vs. Accuracy[%]

 Intel i7 920 @ 3.8Ghz, NVIDIA GTX 1070, 16GB RAM